Found this classic post about what a Bank might think is an ideal customer.

 The banks will help you, but be careful of the help you get —Big Cajun Man

 It is like guns don’t kill people.
 People kill people argument the NRA uses, in an obtuse way of thinking.
 People get into debt trouble because they can’t control their spending and try to fix their spending issues with more debt, which the bank gladly obliges the financial death spiral (TM) begins.

 Conclusion: Getting out of debt is hard work.
-Choose your tools to get out of debt carefully (unless you would like to try out a prototype Financial Shock Collar, then contact me).
+Choose your tools to get out of debt carefully (unless you want to try out a prototype Financial Shock Collar, contact me).